avivharuzi/algorithms-and-data-structures/data-structures/trees/binary-search-tree/README.md

-# Binary Search Trees
+# Binary Search Tree

 * Every parent node has at most two children
 * Every node to the left of a parent node is always less than the parent
 * Every node to the right of a parent node is always greater than the parent

-## Big O of Binary Search Trees
+## Big O of Binary Search Tree

 * Insertion - O(log n)
 * Searching - O(log n)